Grilling Out? Follow These Tips to Grill Safely and Prevent Foodborne Illness

 - Do not leave food out in hot weather (above 90 degrees Fahrenheit) for more than one hour.

-For more information, consumers can contact the U.S. Department of Agriculture Meat and Poultry Hotline at (888) 674-6854.
+For more information about safe grilling practices, consumers can contact the U.S. Department of Agriculture (USDA) Meat and Poultry Hotline at (888) 674-6854.